Laura J. Thompson, AM, LCSW

 Ph.D., Special Education, Learning Disabilities and Behavior Disorders, University of Texas at Austin

-During her doctoral studies, Melodee served on grant-funded research teams at the Meadows Center for Preventing Educational Risk at the University of Texas examining the impact of multi-component reading interventions, as well as investigating systems and programs as they relate to improved outcomes for students with disabilities across the nation.
-She also participated in the preparation of preservice special education teachers as an adjunct professor at Texas State University.
 Prior to beginning her doctoral studies, Melodee was a teacher in general and special education classrooms across diverse settings for eleven years.
-She has also worked in the private sector providing remediation, evaluation, consulting, and advocacy services for students with learning differences.
-Her primary research interests include dyslexia, effective reading instruction for students with reading difficulties, schooling practices, and observation studies, with an eye toward increasing the alignment of prevailing practices with research-based instructional practices.
+Currently, she is a Research Assistant Professor at Boston University and an educational consultant and professional development specialist.
+She also works in the private sector providing remediation, evaluation, consulting, and advocacy services for students with learning differences.
+She is particularly interested in dyslexia, effective reading instruction for students with reading difficulties, schooling practices, and observation studies, with an eye toward increasing the alignment of prevailing practices with research-based instructional practices.

 Keren M. Faling, M.Ed.